VidyaSource/website/src/_content/blog/code-coverage-is-killing-you.md

 All of this uncertainty over an apparent no-brainer should give you pause, but it is important to understand the main reasons why code coverage is so flawed.

-* **_Code coverage assumes all your code is equally vulnerable._** Let's say your code includes a credit card validator.
+### Code coverage assumes all your code is equally vulnerable

+Let's say your code includes a credit card validator.
 There is an infinite number of ways a string can fail credit card validation, but you only need a few tests to achieve 100% code coverage for it.
 Meanwhile other code may have far fewer failure scenarios.
 Ideally, that credit card validator should have hundreds of tests associated with it while other code has far fewer.
 Code coverage treats them all the same and only credits you for a small fraction of the tests necessary for your most vulnerable code, so you probably won't write any more than you have to.
 I believe that's what the kids call perverse incentives.

-* **_Code coverage assumes all your code is equally valuable._** Let's say your application also offers payment via money order.
+### Code coverage assumes all your code is equally valuable

+Let's say your application also offers payment via money order.
 Almost no one will use that option; the vast majority of customers will pay by credit card.
 Code coverage doesn't know the difference, so it considers credit card tests and money order tests equally important.
 That's bad.
 A bug with credit card payments will cost you orders of magnitude more profit than a bug with money orders, but code coverage will never account for that.

-* **_Code coverage demands ceremony that may not be necessary._** Let's not lose sight of the goal, which is to gain as much confidence as possible that your code works.
+### Code coverage demands ceremony that may not be necessary

+Let's not lose sight of the goal, which is to gain as much confidence as possible that your code works.
 Certainly that can come from tests, but it does not have to.
 For example, if you are building a component library in React that will be consumed by application developers, it could very well be [Storybook](https://storybook.js.org/) is all you need.
 After all, a button in your component library will have no functionality on its own.
 Its functionality will